conarm/track-tracker/README.md

 ## Features

 - **Album Rating and Review:** Users can rate albums, post reviews, and read others’ reviews.
-- **Top Albums/Reviews:** Lists of highest-rated albums and most-liked reviews.
+- **Top Albums/Reviews:** Users can view the highest-rated albums and most-liked reviews.
 - **Likes:** Users can like individual reviews, elevating thoughtful content.
 - **Authentication:** Secure user login and registration system using Flask-Login.